 Ilha da Queimada Grande | Brazil

-Ilha da Queimada Grande sounds like somewhere you’d stretch out on a beach, tropical cocktail in hand, and sunbathe to the sounds of azure waves gently lapping the shore.
+Ilha da Queimada Grande sounds like somewhere you’d stretch out on a beach, tropical cocktail in hand, and sunbathe to the sound of azure waves gently lapping the shore.
 Until you hear its nickname: Snake Island.
-The inhospitable isle is home to no humans, only thousands of golden lancehead pit vipers – one of the deadliest species of snakes in the world.
-The Brazilian government has outlawed any visitors from attempting to visit the island, barring the occasional (utterly insane) scientist.
+The inhospitable isle is home to no humans, only thousands of golden lancehead pit vipers – one of the deadliest species of snake in the world.
+The Brazilian government has outlawed any visitors from attempting to visit the island, barring the occasional scientist.

 Lascaux Caves | France